Nicknamely/archLinux-Installatioin/README.md

-# Arch Linux Installation Cheat Sheet (T460p Optimized) Not ready yet!
+# Arch Linux Installation plan (T460p Optimized) Not ready yet!

 inspired by [ML4W](https://www.ml4w.com)

 I recently upgraded my laptop with a new 1TB SSD and 16GB RAM.
 With an Intel i5-6440HQ CPU and Intel HD 530 GPU, I decided to reinstall a clean, modern, and optimized Arch Linux system (minimal but not that "minimal") .
-This guide is intended for programming and school use, and can serve as a reference for others(hoping).
+This plan is intended for programming and school use, and can serve as a reference for others(hoping it is good enough).
 I chose to migrate from ext4 to Btrfs for the features.

 I opted not to use encryption due to the inconvenience of double login screens.